Financial core: Entertainment industry unions

-SAG-AFTRA and Financial Core
+SAG-AFTRA

-In recent years some ad agencies and brands that produce TV commercials have launched an assault on the professional performers union, SAG-AFTRA, in an effort to pay far less than union contracts provide.
+In recent years some ad agencies and brands that produce TV commercials have opposed the professional performers' union, SAG-AFTRA, in an effort to pay less than union contracts provide.

-Professional Talent Agents representing performers in commercials in Los Angeles claim SAG-AFTRA has lost ground in what was a 90% union foothold in 1999 to a mere 50% and possibly only 30% of commercials produced under union contracts in 2020.
-Those numbers are estimates since SAG-AFTRA does not publicly release commercial production figures and nonunion production figures are not compiled.
+Professional talent agents representing performers in commercials in Los Angeles claim SAG-AFTRA has lost ground in what was a 90% union foothold in 1999 to a mere 50% and possibly only 30% of commercials produced under union contracts in 2020.
+Those numbers are estimates since SAG-AFTRA does not publicly release commercial production figures and non-union production figures are not compiled.

+SAG-AFTRA does report the number of Financial Core union objectors in an annual filing to the Labor Department.
+In the last decade, annual FiCore withdrawals have grown steadily with a few hundred members leaving the union each year.
+2025 marks the highest number of FiCore withdrawals at 373 bringing the total to 5,484 union objectors.

+When compared to the 179,119 active members in 2025, the number of FiCore withdrawals represents a number equal to 3.06% of those who are card carrying union members.
+3.06% is by far the highest percentage of union objectors in any of the American entertainment unions.

-The efforts by Advertisers and Ad Agencies to produce nonunion commercials grows from a desire to cut costs by paying performers less than union minimums.
+The efforts by advertisers and ad agencies aim to produce non-union commercials at less expense by paying performers less than union minimums.
 SAG-AFTRA commercials contract sets minimum day rates, reuse rates, and provides protections, and benefits through mutual bargaining with the Joint Policy Committee (JPC).
-The JPC represents advertisers and ad agencies, collectively bargaining on their behalf with SAG-AFTRA.
+The JPC represents advertisers and ad agencies, as their collective bargaining trade association in negotiations with SAG-AFTRA.

-Nonunion commercial productions are produced outside the JPC's agreements with SAG-AFTRA.
-Nonunion shoots are largely unregulated and compensation for performers in some platforms pay nothing, instead offering the performer "exposure."
-Nonunion commercials may also pay a one-time buyout to performers waiving their Personality Rights.
-Personality Rights provide a person control over commercial use of their identity, name, likeness, and image.
-They are the foundation of SAG-AFTRA contracts providing reuse payments when performer's image and work are reused.
+Non-union commercial productions are produced outside the JPC's collectively-bargianed union agreements.
+Non-union shoots for performers in some platforms pay as little as nothing, instead offering the performer "exposure".
+Non-union commercials may also pay a one-time buyout to performers who waive their personality rights.
+Personality rights provide a person control over commercial use of their identity, name, likeness, and image.

-A small percentage of SAG-AFTRA performers, generally motivated by reduced work opportunities for themselves competing with other union actors, facilitate ad agencies' and brands' union busting by offering to perform in nonunion TV commercials at much lower rates, and without residuals, benefits and protections provided by union contracts.

-To sidle up with the union busting ad agencies and brands, these once-SAG-AFTRA performers claim FiCore status—not because they are philosophically opposed to unions—but to evade SAG-AFTRA regulations and disavow their agreement to stand by "Global Rule One."

-Global Rule One is a simple agreement among union professional performers that each will hold the union line protecting both themselves, and possibly more importantly, their greater community of union performers.
-Since performers work in a gig economy often for many different union employers, withholding labor from nonunion employers prevents those nonunion employers from undermining union contracts.
-The virtual strike line of Global Rule One has proved to be substantial line protecting union members.